-The top steering shaft is supported by a heavy duty rose joint i.e. the type with the self-aligning bearing and the lower shaft slots into the steering rack.
-All this is held together by three UJ's.
+The top steering shaft is supported by a heavy duty rose joint, rod end, i.e., the type with the self-aligning bearing; and the lower shaft slots into the steering rack.
+All this is held together by three stock UJ's.

-Dry fitted everything together, not forgetting that each UJ's needed to be assembled with each subsequent spline bolt 90º out of phase with its predecessor.
-Also, each shaft-end needed the groove deepened to accommodate the M8 bolt.
+Dry fitted everything together, not forgetting that each UJ needed to be mounted [on the shafts] with subsequent spline bolts 90º out of phase with each adjacent UJ.
+No idea why, but that's what it is.
+Also, each shaft-end needed the groove filing a bit to accommodate the bolt.
+This to provide an extra [physical] locking mechanism for the splined shaft.
 However, at this early stage, I'm just going to use smaller bolts to get all the measurements and angles right.
-Then when I'm ready to fit-for-good I'll widen the grooves for the proper bolts.
+Then, when I'm ready to fit-for-good, I'll adjust the groove depth to accommodate the proper bolt size.

-Assembly was straightforward, but I did have to cut about 1 cm off one end of the lower shaft as it was a tad too long.
+Assembly was straightforward, but I did have to cut about 1 cm off one end of the lower shaft as it was too long.
 This is normal procedure for the GD Euro as the shafts are stock...
-So far so good!
+So far so good.

-Turning Circle: When everything is in place and adjusted e.g. ride height etc. I will have to put a turning circle 'end-stop' inside the gaiter of each arm of the steering rack.
-This to restrict the turn of the rack, therefore, preventing the tyres from catching on the engine bay side wall...
+Turning Circle: When I've adjusted the shock absorbers and springs for ride height etc. I will have to put a turning-circle 'end-stop' inside the rubber gaiter of each arm of the steering rack.
+This to restrict the turn of the rack, therefore preventing the tyres from catching on the engine bay side wall during full lock...
 Once again, normal procedure but not ready to do this yet.